1RedTea/SupervisedLearningProject/README.md

 <hr>
 </hr>

 This project focus on working specifically on structured data.
+I wil be tackling it using this 6 step machine learning framework.

 1. Problem Definition: Given clinical parameters about a patient, can we predict if they have heart disease.
 2. Data: The data that we have is found in this link: https://www.kaggle.com/ronitf/heart-disease-uci
 3. Evaluation: If we can reach 95% accuracy at predicting if a patient has heart disease during the proof of concept, we will pursue the project.